maxwellmoreira/mxs-voting-module/README.md

 # Voting Module

-This is a project developed in the Java language with the purpose of providing a personalized voting service.
+This is a project developed in the Java language with the objective of providing a customized voting service.

 ## Overview